mephi42/ctf/2019.10.07-Balsn_CTF_2019/misc-Need_some_flags_2/README.md

 end
 ```

 First we scan through all pointers in the reachable area.
-If the second quadword
+For each pointer, if
-they point to is address of `PyString_Type`, we assume this is a Python string.
+the second quadword it points to is address of `PyString_Type`, we assume this
-Then we use gdb to ask the Python interpreter to give us its value, and if it's
+is a Python string.
+Then we use gdb to ask the Python interpreter to give us its
-`system`, then we print the address of the corresponding pointer.
-The last
+value, and if it's `system`, then we print the address of the corresponding
-manual step is to subtract `%r12 + 0x18` from each printed address (there are
+pointer.
+The last manual step is to subtract `%r12 + 0x18` from each printed
-normally 2 of them) and divide by 8 to get indices.
-Those two indices are stabl
+address (there are normally only 2 of them) and divide by 8 to get indices.
-across multiple runs.
+Those two indices are stable across multiple runs.

 So, the final sequence is: